 - Choose fertilizers that are high in potassium and low in nitrate oxygen (10-5-20).

-- Transition to blossom booster (10-50-10) fertilizer around late summer to November, with a few sporadic doses until January.
+- Transition to bloom booster fertilizer (10-50-10) around late summer to November, with a few sporadic doses until January.

-How Much Light Do Orchids Need During the Winter?
+How Much Light Do Orchids Need During Winter?

 Most orchids require 12-14 hours of indirect sunlight per day during the cold winter months.
 However, overcast and shorter days could ultimately deprive orchids of sunlight’s essential nutrients.
 With a successful springtime bloom on the line, you can ensure adequate sunlight by: